Key Precept: As in any good book, the Bible stays true to its theme from its introduction, clarification through the middle, to the climax at the end:

 So, we are stuck on a hamster wheel until spiritual leadership muscles up.

 “And Jesus answered and said unto them…all these things must come to pass, but the end is not yet…(Matthew 24:6)

-“Comes to pass” describes a circular wheel passing over and over again.
-Or a printing press.
+“Comes to pass” describes a circular wheel passing over and over again, as in a printing press.
 The past informs our knowledge of the future.
 The Savior didn’t come up with new prophecy in Matthew 24.
 This list of catastrophes is the standard MO of biblical chastening of God’s people, whether the geopolitical state of Israel or the international body of believers.